difficult client

 Consider the client’s point of view.

-You might feel sensitive to criticism, but there could be reasons you’re not currently seeing as to why the words could be better said another way.
-Maybe step back from the project for a bit, then pick it up again when you’re feeling less protective of your work.
+You might feel sensitive to criticism, sure.
+But here could be reasons you’re not currently seeing as to why the words could be better said another way.
+Maybe step back from the project for a bit.
+Then, pick it up again when you’re feeling less protective of your work.

 Also… if the client finds a way to express the thoughts that seems to work better for them, and they’re happy (and you’re not working on commissions)… you might just be better off nodding and letting them do their thing.
 As long as you’re being paid for your time, it’s worth paddling along for their creative ebb and flow.